-In addition to the requirements of Section 401, occupancies, uses and outdoor locations shall comply with the emergency preparedness requirements set forth in Sections 403.2 through 403.11.3.3.
-Where a fire safety and evacuation plan is required by Sections 403.2 through 403.10.5, evacuation drills shall be in accordance with Section 405 and employee training shall be in accordance with Section 406.
-Where a fire safety and evacuation plan is required by Sections 403.2 through 403.10.5 an earthquake emergency plan shall also be required in accordance with Section 404.5.
+In addition to the requirements of Section 401, occupancies, uses and outdoor locations shall comply with the emergency preparedness requirements set forth in Sections 403.2 through 403.12.3.3.
+Where a fire safety and evacuation plan is required by Sections 403.2 through 403.11.5, evacuation drills shall be in accordance with Section 405 and employee training shall be in accordance with Section 406.
+Where a fire safety and evacuation plan is required by Sections 403.2 through 403.11.5 an earthquake emergency plan shall also be required in accordance with Section 404.4.

 (Ord.
-28957 Ex.
-A; passed Mar.
-5, 2024: Ord.
 28730 Ex.
 A; passed Jan.
 26, 2021)

-3.02.200 Amendment to IFC Section 404 - Fire Safety, Evacuation, and Lockdown Plans, by changing title to Fire Safety, Evacuation, Lockdown, and Earthquake Plans, addition of a new Subsection 404.2.4 - Earthquake Emergency Plans, and amendment to Sections 404.3, 404.4, and 404.4.1.
+3.02.200 Amendment to IFC Section 404 - Fire Safety and Evacuation Plans, by changing title to Fire and Emergency Plans, and addition of a new Subsection 404.4.
+Remaining sections in the State Amendment are to be renumbered sequentially.

-404.2.4 Earthquake Emergency Plans.
+404.4 Earthquake Emergency Plans.